jcstanford/jcstanford/README.md

 ### Hi, my name is Colin 👋

-- 🔭  I’m currently working on becoming a Front End Web Developer
+- 🔭  I’m a Software Engineer
 - 🌱  I’m getting back into learning JavaScript after some time away
 - 👯  I’m looking to collaborate on something fun and useful!
 <!-- - 🤔 I’m looking for help with